Same-sex marriage in Virginia: Attempts to repeal constitutional ban

 The proposed amendment would add the following to the Virginia Constitution:

 That marriage is one of the vital personal rights essential to the orderly pursuit of happiness.

 This Commonwealth and its political subdivisions shall not deny the issuance of a marriage license to two adult persons seeking a lawful marriage on the basis of the sex, gender, or race of such persons.
 This Commonwealth and its political subdivisions shall recognize any lawful marriage between two adult persons and treat such marriages equally under the law, regardless of the sex, gender, or race of such persons.

+Under the Virginia constitution, when an amendment proposal has passed in the General Assembly, it has to be approved again during the legislative session following the subsequent House of Delegates election before a referendum on it can be placed before the voters.
+The marriage amendment approved in 2025 was approved for a second time on January 16, 2026, by the Senate after having been approved by the House of Delegates two days earlier.
+Submission of the amendment to the voters is planned for the general election in November.